-1031 Tax Deferred ExchangeFlorida Capital Gains Law – What You Need to Know About the Florida 1031 Exchange More than a decade ago, the IRS released rules on deferred exchanges known as Section 1.1031.
-Under the Florida 1031 exchange law, owners of real estate held for investment or used in a trade or business can swap their property tax-free for "like-kind" real estate.
-Qualifying "like kind" real estate includes apartments, rental houses, retail properties and office buildings, among others.
+1031 Tax Deferred ExchangeFlorida Capital Gains Law – What You Need to Know About the Florida 1031 Exchange More than a decade ago, the IRS released rules on deferred exchanges known as Section § 1031.
+Under the Florida 1031 exchange law, real estate owners held for investment or used in a trade or business can swap their property tax-free for "like-kind" real estate.
+Qualifying like-kind real estate includes apartments, rental houses, retail properties, and office buildings, among others.